Raman Optical Activity Induced by Ferroaxial Order in NiTiO$_3$

-Raman spectra obtained from the front surface of the single-domain crystal at an excitation wavelength of \Sqty{785}{nm} for the RL and LL configurations are shown in Fig.~\subref{fig:structure}{f}.
-Four $\Ag$ and five $\Eg$ modes were identified.
-These modes agree well with those reported in previous studies on \ce{NiTiO3} powders~\cite{fujioka2016, qi2022}.
-Although the $\Ag^{(4)}$ mode has been reported to exist near \Sqty{480}{cm^{-1}} and was confirmed by our first-principles calculations (Supplemental Material~\cite{supple}, Sec.~S4), it was not experimentally observed due to its weak intensity.
+Raman spectra obtained from the front surface of the single-domain crystal at an excitation wavelength of \Sqty{785}{nm} for the RL and LL configurations are shown in Fig.~\subref{fig:mode_assign}{c}.
+Four $\Ag$ and five $\Eg$ modes were identified. \addb{The assignment of} \eraseb{\addb{T}}\addb{t}hese modes agree\addb{s} well with those reported in previous studies on \ce{NiTiO3} powders~\cite{fujioka2016, qi2022}.
+Although the $\Ag^{(4)}$ mode has been reported to exist near \Sqty{480}{cm^{-1}} and was confirmed by our first-principles calculations (\addb{see} Supplemental Material~\cite{supple}, Sec.~S4 \addb{for details}), it was not experimentally observed due to its weak intensity.